kwindrem/SeeLevel-N2K-Victron-VenusOS/README.md

 Changes in OverviewMobile.qml included in this package has been marked to easily search for the changed areas making it fairly easy to migrate the changes into new versions of the venus system.

 Changes to TileTank.qml are extensive.
 Most likely, you will simply be able to overwrite TileTank.qml after the firmware update.
 If not, a carefull study of the two versions will be necessary to how best to merge the versions.
 Many of the changes made to TileTank.qml support display of more than 3-4 tanks and may not be necessary for your system.
 On the other hand, the changes to support no response and errors from the tank will most likely be necessary.

+Hardware:

+This package relies on an NEMA2000 version of the Garnet SeeLevel repeater.
+It will not work with the standart or RV-C versions.
+Garnet's number for this version is 709-K2K NLP.

+This version of the senor system uses a propriatary connector for the CAN-bus connection.
+This connector mates with the connector on the back of the SeeLevel control unit: 3M 37104-2165-000 FL 100 And is available from DigiKey: https://www.digikey.com/product-detail/en/3m/37104-2165-000-FL-100/3M155844-ND/1238214

+A cable can be made up with this connector on one end and an RJ-45 on the other to plug into a VE.Can connector on the Venus device.
+You can alternatively make up a cable from this connector to a standard CAN-bus connector then use the VE.Can to CAN-bus adapter cable.
+Be sure to terminate the SeeLevel end of the cable, especially if it is long.
+I was able to crimp a 1/4 watt 120 ohm resister into the pins of the 3M connector along with the wires from the RJ-45.

+I have included a PDF of the various pinouts.
+The 3M connector pins are numbered.

+You need to connect CAN-H, CAN-L and -Voltage low (aka NET-C (V-), aka grond).
+I left +Voltage disconnected.
+Ground is required since the VE.Can connection on Venus is floating.

 I must give credit to Ben Brantley for providing his code that evolved into this package.
 You can find him on the Victron community forum.